 CW&T exists to create the things we want to see in the world.

 CW&T is the art and design practice of Che-Wei Wang & Taylor Levy.
-Sometimes there’s the occasional intern.
-Often also an offspring or (soon to be) two.

 The results are thoughtfully made, carefully considered, and overly engineered to do what they do and do it well—often for multiple generations.
 They’re made for the individual, to patina with your own wear and tear, and become a part of your life.
 Everything is made to be the last of its kind you’ll ever need.